Orania: Ideology and purpose

 Critics accuse the town authorities of rejecting the Rainbow Nation concept and trying to recreate apartheid-era South Africa within a White ethnostate.

 Residents argue that they wish to preserve their own Afrikaner cultural heritage and protect themselves from crime in South Africa.
-They also reject the "White" label as meaningless, and rather identify as "third Afrikaners".
+They also reject the "White" label as meaningless.

 History

 Early history of the area

 The Orania region has been inhabited since about 30,000 years ago when Stone Age hunter-gatherers lived a nomadic lifestyle there.
 A number of late Stone Age engravings indicate the presence of the San people, who remained the main cultural group until the second half of the 1700s, with the arrival of European hunters, trekkers and the Griqua people.
-The earliest indication of the presence of Afrikaner people in Orania dates to 1762, and in the early 19th century many farmers moved seasonally back and forth across the Orange River in search of better grazing.
+The earliest indication of the presence of Afrikaner people in Orania dates to 1762; in the early 19th century, many farmers moved seasonally back and forth across the Orange River in search of better grazing.
 An 1842 Rawstone map shows the Vluytjeskraal farm, on which Orania would later be built.
 The first known inhabitant of what is today Orania was Stephanus Ockert Vermeulen, who purchased the farm in 1882.

-Etymology.
+Etymology

 The Department of Water Affairs established the town as Vluytjeskraal in 1963 to house the workers who were building the irrigation canals connected to the Vanderkloof Dam.
 It was part of a bigger scheme to bring water to the semi-desert central parts of South Africa.
 Other comparable construction towns like Vanderkloof and Oviston were also established.

-Department of Water Affairs changed the name to Orania, a variation of the Afrikaans word oranje, referring to the adjoining river, after it was chosen in a competition.
+The Department of Water Affairs changed the name to Orania, a variation of the Afrikaans word oranje, referring to the adjoining river, after it was chosen in a competition.
 By 1965, it was home to 56 families.
 Coloured workers who participated in the construction project lived in a separate area named Grootgewaagd.
 The first phase of the irrigation project was completed in 1976.
-After the dam was completed most of the workers moved away, and the town fell into disrepair.
-The department completely abandoned Orania in 1989, though some coloured people continued to stay on in Grootgewaagd.
+After the dam was completed, most of the workers moved away, and the town fell into disrepair during the 1980s.
+Grootgewaagd became home to a mixture of coloured and black families who squatted on the abandoned land.
+The Department of Water Affairs completely abandoned Orania in 1989.